Bruce-Chan/Database/README.md

 =========
 ##Berkeley CS61B Project 2

-This project is about a domain specific language like SQL developed by using Java.
+This project is an Implement of domain-specific language like SQL developed by using Java.

 I built a small version of relational database management system with standard functions as below.